vpugh/Gatsby-Personal-Site/src/pages/blog/intro-to-gatsby.md

 date: 2019-09-08
 ---

-<a class="inline-link" title="" href="" target="_blank" rel="noopener noreferrer"></a>

 I'd been curious about Gatsby for awhile.
 I've heard about the **JAM**STACK (**J**avaScript, **A**PIs, and prerendered **M**arkup) and about static site generators for awhile.
-Having plenty of Gatsby courses saved on <a class="inline-link" title="egghead.io" href="https://egghead.io/" target="_blank" rel="noopener noreferrer">egghead.io</a> and I decided one day that a side project I was building might be a good candidate to use it.
+Having plenty of Gatsby courses saved on <a class="inline-link" title="egghead.io" href="https://egghead.io/" target="_blank" aria-label="Egghead.io - Screencast workshops for professional web developers." rel="noopener noreferrer">egghead.io</a> and I decided one day that a side project I was building might be a good candidate to use it.
 So, there was no better time to start then now.

 ### Video Tutorials are great starting points

 I'm personally a fan of video tutorials, I'm a visual learner and I like watching people build things.
-I watched <a class="inline-link" title="" href="" target="_blank" rel="noopener noreferrer"></a>[Build a Blog With React and Markdown](https://egghead.io/courses/build-a-blog-with-react-and-markdown-using-gatsby) and was just amazed at how straight forward and simple this all seemed.
+I watched <a class="inline-link" aria-label="Build a Blog with React and Markdown from egghead.io" title="" href="" target="_blank" rel="noopener noreferrer"></a>[Build a Blog With React and Markdown](https://egghead.io/courses/build-a-blog-with-react-and-markdown-using-gatsby) and was just amazed at how straight forward and simple this all seemed.
 Having used Gatsby about a year ago, but with no experience in React.
 I was fairly confused how anything worked.

 Now I’m React trained and I think it’s time to give this another shot.
-After watching the Egghead series and a <a class="inline-link" title="" href="" target="_blank" rel="noopener noreferrer"></a>[Youtube series](https://www.youtube.com/playlist?list=PLLnpHn493BHHfoINKLELxDch3uJlSapxg) to better understand how to use Gatsby.
+After watching the Egghead series and a <a class="inline-link" aria-label="YouTube GatsbyJS Tutorials Series"  title="" href="" target="_blank" rel="noopener noreferrer"></a>[Youtube series](https://www.youtube.com/playlist?list=PLLnpHn493BHHfoINKLELxDch3uJlSapxg) to better understand how to use Gatsby.
 Also reading articles about how people should try and maintain their own blogs the decision was pretty clear.
 Make a blog!
 This would be the perfect way to get a controlled feel for Gatsby and make something that would be beneficial to me.

 ### Using Gatsby CLI to develop a site